 Phentermine users – both men and women – usually experience at least one side effect while taking the medication.
 These reactions range from relatively mild to very severe.
 While dry mouth (xerostomia) is the most commonly reported side effect, men may be more worried about other problems.

 For example, one of the most potentially troublesome side effects for men is phentermine’s effect on their sex lives.
 The FDA’s list of common side effects for phentermine includes two relevant reactions: change in sexual desire and sexual impotence (erectile dysfunction).
-Male forum users corroborate this risk with reports of erectile dysfunction, penis and/or scrotum shrinkage, increased ejaculation, and not feeling satisfied.
+Male support group members corroborate this risk with reports of erectile dysfunction, penis and/or scrotum shrinkage, increased ejaculation, and not feeling satisfied.
 Thankfully, these side effects seem to resolve themselves in about a week, or as soon as the body adjusts to the new medication.
 If the problem persists, consider asking your doctor for help – there’s lots of medications that can help.
 Either way, remember that weight loss is shown to improve body image and increase sexual desire in the long-run, so it will get better!